evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/readme.md

 * get started with Pulumi on Azure
 * learn how to use Azure services like Storage Account and Key Vault  to self-manage the state and secrets management
 * implement immutable infrastructure on Azure
-* create an configure set of CI/CD pipelines for infrastructure provisioning and deployment
+* (??? if we have time) create an configure set of CI/CD pipelines for infrastructure provisioning and deployment

 ## Agenda